By USA specialist Alice

 Where to stay in Nashville

-Nashville has more sleek, modern hotels than the other Deep South cities, but I still prefer to stay at The Hermitage.
+Nashville has more sleek, modern hotels than the other American South cities, but I still prefer to stay at The Hermitage.
 Opened in 1910, the hotel is part of the city’s heritage and has hosted many celebrities, politicians and socialites over the years.

 Set in the heart of downtown, the hotel has generously sized rooms with large marble bathrooms and views of the Tennessee State Capitol.
 And, every afternoon, you’re treated to freshly squeezed lemonade and cookies in the lobby.

-When to go to the Deep South
+When to go to the American South

-It’s best to visit the Deep South between March and May or between mid-September and October, when temperatures are warm but not sticky hot.
+It’s best to visit the American South between March and May or between mid-September and October, when temperatures are warm but not sticky hot.
 You could also visit during the quieter winter months (November to February), if you don’t mind cooler temperatures.
 Avoid August and early September, which is peak hurricane season (although hurricanes have been known to cause disruption as late as November).

 Read more about luxury trips to the Deep South